r-devel/rdevguide/a11y/README.md

 # Accessibility check

-This folder holds the tooling used to audit the rendered R Development Guide for accessibility issues (missing alt text, color contrast, keyboard access, etc.) using [axe-core](https://github.com/dequelabs/axe-core). `check-a11y.mjs` renders the book, serves `_book/` locally, and crawls every rendered page with headless Chromium via [Playwright](https://playwright.dev/) — the browser automation tool [Quarto's own accessibility docs](https://quarto.org/docs/output-formats/html-accessibility.html) suggest for this — collecting the axe-core JSON output that Quarto's `axe: { output: json }` option logs to the browser console on each page.
+Quarto's built-in `axe-core` integration only supports [interactive accessibility checks](https://quarto.org/docs/output-formats/html-accessibility.html#interactive-accessibility-checks): opening one page at a time in a local preview and inspecting the results in the browser, with no way to check a whole book at once during `quarto render` or `quarto publish`.
+Until Quarto adds that natively (see [Future](#future) below), this folder fills the gap: it holds the tooling used to audit the rendered R Development Guide for accessibility issues (missing alt text, color contrast, keyboard access, etc.) using [axe-core](https://github.com/dequelabs/axe-core). `check-a11y.mjs` renders the book, serves `_book/` locally, and crawls every rendered page with headless Chromium via [Playwright](https://playwright.dev/), the browser automation tool [Quarto's own accessibility docs](https://quarto.org/docs/output-formats/html-accessibility.html) suggest for this — collecting the axe-core JSON output that Quarto's `axe: { output: json }` option logs to the browser console on each page.

 That option only lives in `../_quarto-debug.yml`, under the `debug` project profile — not in the main `../_quarto.yml`.
 Quarto's own docs recommend this (see the [site-wide accessibility checks](https://quarto.org/docs/output-formats/html-accessibility.html) docs) so a normal `quarto render` or `quarto publish` never ships the axe-core checker to real readers. `check-a11y.mjs` always renders with `quarto render --profile debug` itself, so you don't need to pass the profile flag by hand.